datum360/Datum360-API-User-Guides/Matthew/CLS360/Class/GET classes.md

 # GET /domains/{domHdl}/classes

 ## Description
-Gets all Classes from the specified Class Library/Domain.
+Gets all Classes from the specified class library/domain.
 An optional filter can be provided to specify which Classes to return

 ## Required Capabilities
 * CanUseAPI